You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

-You may get gaps in between teeth months or years after braces come off because of not wearing the retainer regularly, or incomplete orthodontic treatment.
 It may also occur when you get braces treatment even if it wasn’t indicated for your case.

 Site of gaps in teeth after braces removed

-Let’s take a look at the sites of teeth where you have gaps after getting off braces:
+Take a look at the sites of teeth where you have gaps after getting off braces:

-Braces treatment required to create gaps to move teeth in certain detection.
+Braces treatment is required to create gaps to move teeth in certain detection.
 This is necessary to correct the bite and align the tooth.

 You have to exclude a car.
 Only then you can arrange other cars nicely.
 The same thing happens during orthodontic treatment.